 02.01 General Inspection Requirements.

 a.
-The post-approval inspections for license renewal verify, on a sampling basis, that the licensee adequately completed the actions necessary to comply with the license conditions and commitments for license renewal, and adequately implemented the AMPs and TLAAs as described in the safety evaluation report (SER) for license renewal. b.
+The post-approval inspections for license renewal verify, on a sampling basis, that the licensee adequately completed the actions necessary to comply with the license conditions and commitments for license renewal, and adequately implemented the AMPs and TLAAs as described in the safety evaluation report (SER) for license renewal.
+Inspection procedure (IP) 71003 also verifies age-related degradation is identified and corrected.

+b.
 The inspection verifies that the licensee identified, evaluated, and incorporated “newly identified” SSCs into the renewed license in accordance with 10 CFR 54.37(b).

 c.
 The inspection verifies the UFSAR supplement as revised was incorporated into the UFSAR.
-The UFSAR supplement describes the AMPs and TLAAs approved by the NRC in the SER for license renewal. also verifies that the UFSAR supplement description matches the AMP or TLAA being implemented and that changes, caused by the inclusion of “newly identified” SSCs, were included in the UFSAR supplement.
+The UFSAR supplement describes the AMPs and TLAAs approved by the NRC in the SER for license renewal.
+IP 71003 also verifies that the UFSAR supplement description matches the AMP or TLAA being implemented and that changes, caused by the inclusion of “newly identified” SSCs, were included in the UFSAR supplement.
 If the licensee has not submitted a UFSAR supplement update since implementing the program or TLAA, review the planned UFSAR supplement changes and verify that they are included in an appropriate tracking system.

 d.
 The inspection verifies the licensee adequately evaluated, and reported when necessary, changes to regulatory commitments from the SER for license renewal in accordance with NEI 99-04 as endorsed by RIS 2000-017; changes to AMPs, TLAAs and other license renewal activities incorporated as part of the UFSAR supplement in accordance with 10 CFR 50.59; and submitted license amendment requests in accordance with 10 CFR 50.90 for changes to license conditions that were added as part of the renewed operating license.